jevois/jevois-tutorials/README.md

 # jevois-tutorials
-User and Programmer Tutorials for JeVois Smart Embedded Machine Vision Toolkit
+User and programmer tutorials for JeVois

 jevois is a C++17 software framework for real-time machine vision running on smart cameras